mui/material-ui/docs/data/material/guides/nextjs/nextjs.md

 #### CSS theme variables

-If you want to use [CSS theme variables](/material-ui/experimental-api/css-theme-variables/overview/), use the `extendTheme` and `CssVarsProvider` instead:
+If you want to use [CSS theme variables](/material-ui/experimental-api/css-theme-variables/overview/), use the `extendTheme` and `CssVarsProvider` utilities instead:

 ```diff
 // src/theme.ts